Nintendo's latest hardware is Alarmo, a $99 motion-sensing alarm clock (not the Switch 2)

 Sleep tracking proponents will be pleased to hear that you'll be able to check how much you move around while you sleep (if you want a Nintendo-flavored way to measure how long you snooze, Pokémon Sleep may do the trick).
 Alarmo can also lull you to sleep with soothing sounds and music at your set bedtime.
 I'll have to see how well that fares against my usual strategy of listening to an hour-long YouTube video of thunderstorms.

+"We knew that the theme was to support people during their sleep, and we were looking for a way to achieve this," said Yosuke Tamori, a producer for Alarmo who previously worked on the original Splatoon and Nintendo Labo.
+"However, it was only after a lot of technical trial and error and building many prototypes that we decided to focus on alarm clocks."

+The team even experimented with using hand gestures to control Alarmo, which was very different in earlier prototypes.
+One looked similar to Google's Nest Audio speaker:

 If you're a Nintendo Switch Online member in the US and Canada, you'll get first dibs.
-You can pre-order the $99 Alarmo now and of course I did so immediately.
-Nintendo says it will ship early next year.
+You can order the $100 Alarmo now and of course I did so immediately.
+Nintendo says it will be available at retail early next year.
 You can also buy it from the Nintendo store in New York.
-The company says it will make the device available to the general public too.
 While Nintendo includes a USB power cable, you'll need to use your own AC adapter, which is annoying.